 - 1. Authorize the submission of an application for funding under the Texas Community Development Block Grant Program. - 2.
 Designate the Colonia Fund as the fund category under which the application is to be considered. - 3.
 Designate the activities addressed in the application. - 4.
-Designate the dollar amount being requested. - 5.
-Designate a person (e.g., County Judge, County Commissioner, or Mayor) who will be authorized to execute documents in conjunction with the application, and any resulting grant contract. - 6.
-Commit to the provision of resources by source and use (if applicable) in support of the proposed project activities, including the specific source (e.g., General Fund, Water/Sewer Fund, General Obligation Bonds) and use of those resources. - 7.
+Designate the colonia(s) to receive benefit from the proposed activities - 5.
+Designate the dollar amount being requested. - 6.
+Designate a person (e.g., County Judge, County Commissioner, or Mayor) who will be authorized to execute documents in conjunction with the application, and any resulting grant contract. - 7.
+Commit to the provision of resources by source and use (if applicable) in support of the proposed project activities, including the specific source (e.g., General Fund, Water/Sewer Fund, General Obligation Bonds) and use of those resources. - 8.
 Commit to compliance with all federal, state, and program requirements, including environmental review, labor standards, procurement, acquisition of property, civil rights, and administrative requirements.